Click to jump to section

-To become a certified teacher in Hawaii, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Hawaii, you will need to fulfill these requirements:

 All states require that certified teachers at a minimum have a Bachelor’s degree.
 Additionally, some states have undergraduate credit hour requirements for certification in specialty areas.
 Hawaii, however, does not have any undergraduate credit hour requirements.

 Many schools of education now offer online MAT programs that provide increased flexibility by allowing aspiring or working teachers to attend class and complete coursework from any location that has an Internet connection.
 Online MAT programs are a practical option for students who have professional and personal commitments that make it difficult to obtain teaching certification through a full-time program.

 The best online programs offer the same curriculum as the school’s on-campus program and apply the same admission requirements.
 Providing students with the ability to communicate with instructors and classmates in a face-to-face online environment is another hallmark of a good online program.
 In addition, candidates in online MAT programs should be provided with the opportunity to complete student teaching fieldwork in the local community.